-If you had difficulty with the example above, then perhaps you fell into one of the simple traps that commonly snare new ASP.NET programmers, and that can be easily rectified.
+If you had difficulty with the example above, then perhaps you fell into one of the simple traps that commonly snare new ASP.NET programmers, and that can easily be rectified.
 In this section we'll look at a few common errors and reasons why your script might not run.
 If you did have problems, maybe this section will help you to identify them.

-Program Not Found, or The Result of the ASP.NET Isn't Being Displayed, or The Browser Tries To Download The File
+Program Not Found, the Result of the ASP.NET Isn't Being Displayed, or The Browser Tries to Download the File